OpenGATE/opengate/docs/source/developer_guide.md

 Do not worry, if you forget to install it - you/we will see the error during the automatic testing (Continuous Integration) in Github and can fix it then through another commit.

+## GATE architecture: Managers and Engines

+GATE 10 has two distinct kinds of classes which handle a simulation.
+Managers provide an interface to the user to set-up and configure a simulation and collect and organize user parameters in a structured way.
+Engines provide the interface with Geant4 and are responsible for creating all Geant4 objects.
+Managers and engines are divided in sub-managers resonsible for certain logical parts of a simulation.

+The `Simulation` class is the main Manager with which the user interacts.
+It collects general parameters, e.g. about verbosity and visualization and it manages the way the simulation is run (in a subprocess or not).
+Sub-managers are: VolumeManager, PhysicsManager, ActorManager, SourceManager.
+These managers can be thought of as bookkeepers.
+For example, the VolumeManager keeps a dictionary in which all the volumes added to a simulation, a dictionary with all the parallel world volumes, etc. But it also provides the user with methods to perform certain tasks, e.g. `VolumeManager.add_parallel_world()`, which involve multiple internal steps to be taken.

+The `SimulationEngine` is the entry point of a GATE simulation run: every time the user calls `sim.run()`, the `Simulation` object (here assumed to be called `sim`) creates a new `SimulationEngine` which in turn creates all the sub-engines: `VolumeEngine`, `PhysicsEngine`, `SourceEngine`, `ActorEngine`, `ActionEngine`.
+The method `SimulationEngine.run_engine()` actually triggers the construction and run of the Geant4 simulation.
+It takes the role of the `main.cc` in a pure Geant4 simulation.
+The `SimulationEngine` creates a `G4RunManager` and, with its help, and relying on the sub-engines, creates all the Geant4 objects.
+Generation of primary particles is started via `SourceEngine.start()`.
+When the Geant4 simulation is done, `SimulationEngine.run_engine()` returns the simulation output.

+It is important to understand that the engines only exist while the GATE/Geant4 simulation is running, while the managers exist during the entire duration of the python interpreter session in which the user is working.

+The managers and engines are explained in more detail below.

 ---
 ## Geant4 bindings